Ruggedy-Limited/ruggedy-vma/readme.md

 ## Contributing

 Thank you for considering contributing to Ruggedy VMA!
+Feel free to submit a pull request against the master branch, but if you do, all we ask is that you first check out a topic branch from master before making any commits, e.g.
+`git checkout master && git checkout -b my-new-topic`

-Feel free to submit a pull request against the master branch or send an email to [hello@ruggedy.io](mailto:hello@ruggedy.io) if you want to discuss specific contributions.
+Alternatively you can send an email to [hello@ruggedy.io](mailto:hello@ruggedy.io) if you want to discuss specific contributions.

 ## Security Vulnerabilities